 1) High in Natural, Easy-to-Digest Protein

-Most any self-respecting nutritionist will tell you that plant-based proteins are dramatically healthier and easier for the body to digest than animal-based proteins.
-In fact, data from a recent study out of the Massachusetts General Hospital observed the health records of more than 130,000 people over a thirty year period, and found that individuals who did not consume animal protein had “substantially lower death rates than meat-eaters,” and that for every 3% increase in plant protein calorie intake, the risk of death was reduced by 10%.
+The researchers looked at the health records of more than 130,000 people over thirty years.
+They found that individuals who did not consume animal protein had “substantially lower death rates than meat-eaters.”
+Also, for every 3% increase in plant protein-calorie intake, the risk of death was reduced by 10%.

 2) Can Help You Lose (or Gain) Weight!

 Cannabis seed-based diets could help people gain or lose weight.
 Marijuana seeds are full of vitamins (particularly Vitamin E) and minerals (including potassium, magnesium, calcium, iron, and zinc).
 They also contain protein and can keep you fuller for longer.

 On the flip side, they’re also good for helping to gain weight healthily due to these same nutritional characteristics.
 Whether you want a filling snack or a superb supplement to add or maintain lean muscle mass, cannabis seeds are worth a try.
 They have a pleasant ‘nutty’ flavor that can add zest to healthy snacks like salads and plain yogurt.